Messages are received by the on_message callback, and so this callback must be defined and bound in the main script.

 def on_message(client, userdata, message): print("received message =",str(message.payload.decode("utf-8")))

-However to access the message from you main script requires a little more work as the on_message callback is asynchronous and also usually run in a separate thread.
+To access the message from you main script requires a little more work as the on_message callback is asynchronous and also usually run in a separate thread.

 There are three common methods of doing this:

-- global variable
+- Use a global variable

-- queue object
+- Use the queue object

 Using a Global Variable

-You could use an on message callback as show below:
+You could use an on_message callback as show below:

 def on_message(client, userdata, message): global message_received time.sleep(1) message_received=str(message.payload.decode("utf-8"))